Perados/the-traveling-hacker/thetravelinghacker/twitter/README.md

 # Twitter Reputation app

 For this project, the tools I used were:
-	- Python 3.4.3
+* Python 3.4.3
-	- Django 1.8.4
+* Django 1.8.4
-	- Django REST Framework 3.3.2
+* Django REST Framework 3.3.2
-	- AngularJS 1.4.9
+* AngularJS 1.4.9
-	- Tweepy 3.2.0
+* Tweepy 3.2.0

 ## The frontend

 I used AngularJS, HTML/CSS and Bootstrap for the frontend.
 Nothing too fancy, just an average single-page app.
 The interesting part about it is that it is integrated into a Django website, which was not very easy to do, but extremely rewarding experience.
 I was already planning on migrating the frontend of my personal website to Angular, and now I am convinced.
 Obviously, the frontend and the Django api are completely independent one from each other.
 An interesting lesson I learnt while working on this project is that it is not always a good practice to use existing templates or seeds.
 I used Angular-seed for the Angular app, and that is why it is a bit messy.
-I also used an HTML/CSS nightmare-template for displaying th Tweets' panels at the beginning, which I ended up replacing with clean Bootstrap.
+I also used an HTML/CSS nightmare-template to display the Tweets' panels at the beginning, which I ended up replacing with clean Bootstrap.

 ## Using Twitter's api